For The Bench

 2 W-WWP

 A daughter of Misty Glen with a whisper of a pink mist condensing on the rim.
-Palheiro is Portuguese for haystack implying perhaps the breeder recognized that he had plucked a needle from the bottomless daffodil gene pool.
+Palheiro is Portuguese for haystack implying, perhaps, the breeder recognized that he had plucked a silvery needle from the bottomless daffodil gene pool.
 Late Bloomer.

 6 W-Y